 Up to 8 million Christmas trees are bought every December in the UK alone; trees which are often left to rot and dry out once the tinsel and baubles have been taken down.
 Some good alternatives are tree rentals which are grown from sustainable sources and can carry on growing once returned, or growing your own!
 For those that suffer with allergies, real trees can pose a problem.
 Although the tree itself is often harmless, they can increase the number of mould spores in a room by about 6 times.
 Although made from plastic, an artificial tree can be used year after year, and if you don’t currently own one you could buy a second-hand one!

 Livestock contributes nearly 15 percent of the world’s human-caused greenhouse gases, which is a pretty high percentage!
 Some alternatives to your turkey this year could be a nut roast or a veggie wellington, the world is your vegetable!
-Eating vegetarian has also been shown to reduce the risk of heart disease, obesity, hypertension and possibly cancer.
+Eating vegetarian has also been shown to reduce the risk of heart disease, obesity, hypertension, and possibly cancer.
 For those of us who don’t fancy skipping out on the Christmas turkey there are still options available to make things a little healthier/environmentally friendly.
-Which leads in very nicely to our next tip!
+This leads in very nicely to our next tip!

 Not only does free-range meat cause less distress to the animal, buying from small, local butchers and shops means less carbon emissions used for transport and processing, as well as supporting local business.
 In addition to buying free range going for the organic option is a better alternative for your health, as some studies suggest they contain around 50% more nutritionally beneficial omega-3 fatty acids than non-organic meat.

 Christmas shopping is one of the most stressful parts of the holiday season.
-A great way to reduce waste and help out the planet is to purchase from second hand shops, either charity shops or online.
+A great way to reduce waste and help out the planet is to purchase from second-hand shops, either charity shops or online.
 Often this is a cheaper option than buying things new, and who doesn’t love a bargain!
 In 2018-2019, 339,000 tonnes of textiles were kept out of landfills as a result of high street charity shops in the UK, which shows just how much a small contribution can add up.

 Another alternative to buying gifts new is to get creative!
 Making presents yourself has almost zero environmental impact (depending on how ambitious you are) and means you can reuse and recycle materials/items you already own.
 Not only that, arts and crafts are proven to reduce stress, boost confidence and enhance brain productivity!